Timinator2000/Algorithm_X/introduction/welcome.md

 - mornings/afternoons must be one of ... {BGBG, GBGBG, BGGB} since boys tend to require more energy than girls at this age.

 ___Other Ideas___
+- find the best schedule if not all students need to be scheduled and not all slots need to be filled